conda/conda/docs/source/user-guide/concepts.rst

   Priority decreases from left to right - the first argument is higher priority than the second.

-* From the command line use `--override-channels` to only search the specified channel
+* From the command line use `--override-channels` to only search the specified channel(s), rather than any channels configured in .condarc.
+This also ignores conda's default channels.

 .. code-block:: bash